TwitterArchives/FL-Temp/README.md

 https://www.blockpartyapp.com/

 ### Extension: RedBlock
-Redblock is free browser extension that can block lists or followers of an account but it can only block 500 at a time (inefficient for big accts); I have not tested the other API functions mentioned in link below.
+Redblock is free browser extension that can block lists or followers of an account but it can only block 500 at a time (effective for daily use, inefficient for huge block lists); I have not tested the other API functions mentioned in link below.
 **Notice:** blocking too many accts in a 15 min interval may cause you to be automatically logged out. https://github.com/gaeulbyul/RedBlock/blob/main/README.en.md